Continual Learning with Strong Experience Replay: Related Work

 \subsection{Rehearsal-based Methods}

-Rehearsal-based methods~\cite{CVPR2017_Rebuffi, NIPS2019_Rolnick, CVPR2021_Bang} reduce catastrophic forgetting by replaying a subset of previously seen samples stored in a memory buffer.
+Rehearsal-based methods~\cite{CVPR2017_Rebuffi, NIPS2019_Rolnick, CVPR2021_Bang, AAAI2022_Wang, ICLR2022_Yoon} reduce catastrophic forgetting by replaying a subset of previously seen samples stored in a memory buffer.
 Experience Replay (ER)~\cite{ICLR2019_Riemer} is a simple but effective rehearsal-based method that jointly trains the model with current data and a mini-batch of randomly selected old samples.
 Besides, it applies a reservoir sampling strategy to update the memory buffer over time.
-Based on the core idea of ER, recent works further reduce forgetting with various techniques.
-GSS~\cite{NIPS2019_Aljundi} stores optimally chosen examples in the memory buffer.
+Based on the core idea of ER, recent CL approaches further reduce forgetting with various techniques.
+For example, GSS~\cite{NIPS2019_Aljundi} stores optimally chosen examples in the memory buffer.
 GEM~\cite{NIPS2017_Lopez} and AGEM~\cite{ICLR2019_chaudhry} leverage episodic memory to avoid forgetting and favor positive backward transfer.
-ERT~\cite{ICPR2021_Buzzega} adopts a balanced sampling method and a bias control.
+ERT~\cite{ICPR2021_Buzzega} adopts a balanced sampling method and bias control.
 MER~\cite{ICLR2019_Riemer} considers experience replay as a meta-learning problem to maximize transfer and minimize interference. iCaRL~\cite{CVPR2017_Rebuffi} uses a nearest-mean-of-exemplars classifier and an additional memory buffer for model training.
 Besides, it adopts a knowledge distillation method to reduce forgetting further.
 RM~\cite{CVPR2021_Bang} develops a novel memory management strategy based on per-sample classification uncertainty and data augmentation to enhance the sample diversity in the memory.
 DER++~\cite{NIPS2020_Buzzega} mixes rehearsal with knowledge distillation and regularization.
 CLS-ER~\cite{ICLR2022_AraniSZ} adopts a dual-memory experience replay method to maintain short-term and long-term semantic memories.
 LVT~\cite{CVPR2022_Wang_vit} designs a vision transformer for continual learning with replay.
-Different from these methods that distill past experiences from a limited memory buffer only, we additionally explore future experiences mimicked on the current training data.
+SCoMMER~\cite{AAAI2023_Sarfraz} enforces activation sparsity along with a complementary semantic dropout mechanism to encourage consistency.
+Different from these methods that distill past experiences from a limited memory buffer only, we also explore future experiences mimicked on the current training data, which improves the model generalization on previous tasks.